-- BNET will provide direct notifications to CEAS Coordinators and Emergency Contacts if the program is activated by the municipality.
+- BNET will provide direct notifications to CEAS Coordinators and Emergency Contacts if the program is activated by the municipality (see note below).

 - CEAS is intended to expedite your access and/or facilitate travel in response to an emergency event.
-If restrictions are in effect, your local municipality MUST first activate CEAS before cardholders are be authorized to travel or enter a restricted area.
+If restrictions are in effect, your local municipality MUST first activate CEAS before cardholders are be authorized to travel or enter a restricted area (see note below).

-- If activated by your municipality, BNet does NOT notify individual cardholders.
-It is your responsibility as Coordinator to notify the appropriate personnel within your organization.
+- BNET does NOT make notifications to individual cardholders.
+It is your responsibility as Coordinator to make any appropriate notifications to individual cardholders within your organization.

 - It is a good practice to advise CEAS cardholders to have their cards in their possession at all times.

-- Make certain that CEAS has been activated by government authority before advising employees to attempt access to a restricted area.
+- Make certain that CEAS has been activated by government authority before advising employees to attempt access to a restricted area (see note below).

 - Coordinators should advise cardholders NOT to self-deploy, but await instructions unless their immediate response has been pre-planned.

-- Misuse of a CEAS card, such as attempted use before the program has been activated) can result in that card being confiscated by authorities and suspensions of your company’s use privileges.
+- Misuse of a CEAS card can result in that card being confiscated by authorities and suspensions of your company’s use privileges.